MattHammond94/Fizz-Buzz/README.md

 # Pair Programming and TDD #
 Myself and Marco paired to solve the FizzBuzz problem using a TDD approach.
-Within both the Lib and Spec folders you can locate the fizzbuzz files to view how we reached our most recent solution using a Test driven approach.
+Within both the Lib and Spec folders you can locate the fizzbuzz files to view how we reached our most recent solution using a test driven approach.

 - - -

 ## Greeter and Roman Numerals ##
 After some internet connection issues during our first meet we were unable to complete the FizzBuzz task.
-So between our first and second pairing session, I spent some time in following both of the Makers code alongs to get a better understanding of not only how to write spec syntax but also the benefits of writing test suites and how this can inform the code you write to ensure it is functional.
+So between our first and second pairing session, I spent some time following both of the Makers code alongs to get a better understanding of not only how to write spec syntax but also the benefits of writing test suites and how this can inform the code you write to ensure it is functional.